-What is meant by abuse or harm?
+What do we mean by abuse or harm?

 - Financial Abuse – money, welfare benefits, belongings or property being withheld or stolen by another person